BhuvaneshwariR-30/Sign-Language-Translator/README.md

 # Sign-Language-Translator
-This project focuses on the development of a real-time sign language translator that employs advanced deep learning techniques and Python programming to improve communication for individuals with hearing impairments.
+This project focuses on the development of a real-time sign language translator that employs advanced machine learning techniques and Python programming to improve communication for individuals with hearing impairments.